iamnaveenpaul/website/_posts/2019-11-21-evereything-you-should-know-about-js-variables.md

 **undeclared**

 A variable you want to access isn’t available in the scope.
-The error shown is ‘ReferenceError: x is not defined’.
+The error shown is `ReferenceError: x is not defined`.

 **Declaring variables**

-var, let and const are the three different ways to declare a variable in Javascript.
+`var`, `let` and `const` are the three different ways to declare a variable in Javascript.

 **var vs const vs let**

-Note: const and let are now standardized into the JS Spec.
+Note: `const` and `let` are now standardized into the JS Spec.

 **var**